 Thomas poses mask mandate question during Supreme Court ACA hearing

-Would people "have standing to challenge the mandate to wear a mask?”
-Thomas asks.
+Would people "have standing to challenge the mandate to wear a mask?"
+Thomas asked.

 More in www.nbcnews.com